-No one ever wants to see such days again and the slogan never again can be seen in various places across the country.
-After the genocides, memorial sites where constructed and such days are remembered each year as a sign of memorizing what happened and triggered this terrifying war which was between the Hutus and Tutsis.
-There are memorial sites across the country, monuments and reminders of those dark days, and of the victims who were killed in those 100 days.
+No one ever wants to see such days again and the slogan “never again” seen in various places across the country.
+After the genocides, memorial sites constructed and such days remembered each year as a sign of memorizing what happened and triggered this terrifying war between the Hutus and Tutsis.
+There are memorial sites across the country, monuments and reminders of those dark days, and of the victims killed in those 100 days.

 Some of the memorial sites to visit include: Kigali genocide memorial sites, the Murambi Genocide Memorial Site, Nyamata church genocide memorial site, Gisenyi genocide Memorial Site, Ntarama Church Genocide Memorial Site, Bisesero Genocide Memorial Site among others

 Rwanda worth to go and a number of many safari activities put on your things to do and see while on a Rwanda safari, the country has a rich culture and its people are very friendly.
 The mountain gorilla, rich history and culture with a variety of many wildlife species makes Rwanda with to visit.
 Book your next Rwanda tour with us, Mum and Dad Uganda Tours is there to take you where you have not been before. many reasons put a side why Rwanda is among the best countries to visit and its liked by very travelers allover the world